syedyasirkamal/agileproject/README.md

 ### Sprint Retrospective
 > - Our team conducted a Sprint Retrospective.
-> - One action that we identified that would make our team significantly better is: INSERT ACTION
+> - One action that we identified that would make our team significantly better is to manage our team logistics better.
+In the previous sprint, we scheduled our meetings and Daily Scrums one by one.
+We will be able to manage our time and deliverables better if we plan out the days/times of all our Sprint meetings at the beginning of the Sprint.
 > - Our action plan is articulated as a PBI, including User Acceptance Criteria.
 > - This new PBI has been added to the top of the Product Backlog, ready to be pulled into the next Sprint.